0.0

 • Easy Setup: Simple CLI commands to install and configure the gem in your Rails project.

-• Customizable Configuration: Set your LLM provider, API keys, and model preferences through an initializer.
+• Customizable Configuration: Set your LLM provider, API keys, model preferences, temperature, and more through an initializer.

 How It Works

 1. Setup: You install the gem and run a setup command.
-This command can read your db/schema.rb (or db/structure.sql) and make the LLM aware of your database structure.
+This command reads your db/schema.rb (or db/structure.sql) and makes the LLM aware of your database structure.

 2. Configuration: You configure your LLM API key and preferences in an initializer file.